 On January 10, 2019, the Compensation Committee further decided that the issuance of shares of our common stock underlying certain RSUs granted to the Director RSU Recipients (the "Director RSUs") would also be subject to shareholder approval.
-The Director RSUs represent an aggregate of 55,739 shares of our common stock, assuming all vesting and other conditions of the awards are satisfied.
-See "Proposal 3.
-Approval of the Issuance of Shares of Common Stock Underlying Certain Equity Awards Made in January 2019."
+The Director RSUs represent an aggregate of 55,739 shares of our common stock, assuming all vesting and other conditions of the awards, as described below, are satisfied.